|

 by lasting five times as long as the current pair.

-Now I have to walk with a self imposed limp
+Now I have to walk with a self imposed

 to be sure the rest of the thing holds together,